 Hostas are one of the most popular shade garden plants because of their easy maintenance.
-Grown mainly for their foliage, hostas are available in solid or variegated greens, blues and yellows.
+Grown mainly for their foliage, hostas are available in solid or variegated greens, blues, and yellows.
 With hundreds of varieties available, a large shade garden could be filled with different hostas without repeating a single one.
-Most varieties of hostas are Hardy in zones 3 or 4 to 9.
+Most varieties of hostas are hardy in zones 3 or 4 to 9.
 Continue reading to learn about growing hostas in zone 3.

 Planting Hosta in Cold Climates

 Established hostas require very little care.
-Usually, hostas are divided every few years to help the plant grow better and propagate more for other shady spots.
-If the center of your hosta is dying out and the plant is beginning to grow in a donut shape, this is a sign than your hosta needs to be divided.
+Usually, hostas are divided every few years to help the plant grow better and propagate more in other shady spots.
+If the center of your hosta is dying out and the plant is beginning to grow in a donut shape, this is a sign that your hosta needs to be divided.
 Hosta division is usually done in fall or early spring.